aces/Loris-MRI/docs/scripts_md/MRI.md

 ### getSessionID($subjectIDref, $studyDate, $dbhr, $objective, $noStagingCheck)

-Gets (or creates) the session ID, given `CandID` and visit label (contained inside the hash ref `$subjectIDref`).
-Unless `$noStagingCheck` is true, it also determines whether staging is required using the `$studyDate` (formatted YYYYMMDD) to determine whether staging is required based on a simple algorithm:
+Gets (or creates) the session ID, given CandID and visitLabel (contained inside the hashref `$subjectIDref`).

-> \- If there exists a session with the same visit label, then that is
->    the session ID to use.
-If any dates (either existing MRI data or
->    simply a date of visit) exist associated with that session, then
->    if they are outside of some (arbitrary) time window, staging is
->    required.
-If no dates exist, no staging is required.
->
-> \- If no sessions exist, then if there is any other date associated
->    with another session of the same subject within a time window,
->    staging is required.
->
-> \- Otherwise, staging is not required.

 INPUTS:
-  - $subjectIDref  : hash reference of subject IDs
+  - $subjectIDref: hash reference of subject IDs
   - $studyDate   : study date
   - $dbhr        : database handle reference
   - $objective   : the objective of the study
-  - $noStagingCheck: a no staging check flag

-RETURNS: a list of two items, (`sessionID`, `requiresStaging`)

-### checkMRIStudyDates($studyDateJD, $dbhr, @fileIDs)

-This method tries to figure out if there may have been labelling problems which would put the files in a staging area that does not actually exist.

-INPUTS:
-  - $studyDateJD: study date
-  - $dbhr       : database handle reference
-  - @fileIDs    : array of `fileIDs` to check the study date

-RETURNS: 1 if the file requires staging, 0 otherwise
+RETURNS: the session ID of the visit

 ### getObjective($subjectIDsref, $dbhr)